manisto/angular-lte/src/sidebar-toggle/readme.md

 The **body directive** controls the state of the sidebar through classes on the body element.

+### lte-content-wrapper directive

+The **content-wrapper** directive registers clicks on the content area and closes the sidebar on mobile devices.

 ### lte-sidebar-toggle settings

 - `screen-reader-hint`